 SmugMug is a photography website builder that provides an easy way to showcase and sell your photographs.
 As a specialized builder, SmugMug is superb at what it does but can feel limited in comparison to more versatile builders like Wix or Squarespace.

-|#1||SmugMug is great for monetizing your photos from the get go.
-It’s ready to help you sell products and prints as soon as you sign up||Its portfolio specialization can make it feel a bit limited compared to all-purpose website builders.
+|Provides excellent photography-specific features, including extensive security options for any images you publish on your site||Its portfolio specialization can make it feel a bit limited compared to all-purpose website builders.
 For non-portfolio functionality SmugMug doesn’t quite hold up|